 We also provide advocacy and wrap-around support.
 Our transformative education enrolls Black people into leadership, decreasing stress and internal dialogues incongruent with growth.
 It also directly addresses the root of health disparities and inequalities in our community.
 SHBF is a 12-week leadership workgroup that increases the capacity of Black people to support and love themselves, their families, and each other.

 SHBF is designed to bring about positive, permanent shifts in how we define and understand the depth and breadth of white supremacy racism.
-Shifts that are the direct cause for a new kind of freedom and POWER—the freedom to acknowledge and accept our history, and the personal power to do something about it.
+These shifts directly cause a new kind of freedom and POWER—the freedom to acknowledge and accept our history and the personal power to do something about it.
 Thus, impacting the confidence with which Black people live their lives.

 Our SHBF program has seen amazing results, with a 90% graduation rate and 80% of graduates embodying and projecting leadership in different areas of their lives.
-This includes, but not limited to, starting their own business(es), running for elected office, volunteering, organizing census campaigns, joining grassroots organizations, and/or taking on leadership roles within Urban Triage, Inc.
+This includes but is not limited to starting their own business(es), running for elected office, volunteering, organizing census campaigns, joining grassroots organizations, and/or taking on leadership roles within Urban Triage, Inc.

 We are on a mission to increase Black personal wellness and community wellness.

 Cohort 12 of the Supporting Healthy Black Families Workgroup will run for 12 weeks and started May 20, 2023.
 We meet every other Saturday from noon to 2:30 pm.
 A $50 weekly stipend is provided to participants and paid monthly via CashApp.
 Don't miss signing up for the next Cohort and the opportunity for empowerment, breakthroughs, and transformation!